 6. Insight and Automation

 With most CRM options, you can (and should) create triggers to send or customize emails based on the recipient’s past activities.
 An abandoned cart can trigger a coupon.
 A click to a specific product page can trigger the primary image of your next email to that recipient to be that last visited product.
-The options are virtually limitless.
+The strategy options are virtually limitless.

 Elements of Email Success: